ostwalprasad/ostwalprasad.github.io/about.md

 Study of History and trekking is joy for me.
 I have authored a couple of one act plays in Marathi and love to read good plays.

 <p class="message">
- *I am actively looking for job opportunities as Data Analyst, Machine Learning Engineer*<br />
+ <b>I am actively looking for job opportunities as Data Analyst, Machine Learning Engineer<b>
 </p>

 Connect with me on [Linkedin](https://www.linkedin.com/in/kanerasik/) or at [rasik.kane@gmail.com](mailto:rasik.kane@gmail.com)